hsf-training/hsf-training-docker/_episodes/03-running-containers.md

 {: .output}

 Notice that the name of your container is some randomly generated name.
-To make the name more helpful, [rename][podman-docks-rename] the running container
+To make the name more helpful, [rename][podman-docs-rename] the running container

 ~~~bash
 podman rename <CONTAINER ID> my-example